 Joe Damiano was warm and funny and real.
 For 77 years, Joe brightened our world with his unique brand of love, passion and authenticity.
 He could make you laugh and let you know you were loved.
 He could transform a pile of antique motorcycle parts into an expertly restored work of art.
 He could make or fix anything, play the trumpet, and eat pie like no other.
 He was a spiffy dresser and the leader of the pack.
 He was Dad, Pop, Poppy, Pops, My Dude and Big Daddy.
 He was Joe, lovable from head to toe, and he was one of a kind.

-To send flowers in memory of Joseph A. Damiano, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Joseph A. Damiano, please visit our Heartfelt Sympathies Store.

 Joseph A. Damiano was the son of second-generation Italian Americans, married his childhood sweetheart, was a devoted family man and a great friend.
 His hardworking, providing ways were undying to his family.
 He was a perfectionist with everything, including his antique Harley Davidson rebuilding/refurbishing, often taking first place awards.
 But nothing else really mattered but family.